About the social work roles

 As part of the role as a Social Worker, you may be required to work on an on-call duty roster across the team at your site.
 This is not a 9am to 5pm job and you may be required to work longer hours if there is a critical case that you need to support.

-As a qualified Social Worker, you can earn a salary ranging from $46,867 to $72,301.
+As a qualified Social Worker, you can earn a salary ranging from $76,284 to $92,464, dependent on experience.
 Where you will fall within this range will depend on your specific skills and experience.

 Te reo knowledge

-Having some knowledge of Māori language is not compulsory, but it is useful when working as a Social Worker.
+Having some knowledge of te reo Māori and tikanga is not compulsory, but it is useful when working as a Social Worker.